Rubber Extrusions

 Plastic Extrusion

-The rubber extrusion process is similar to plastic extrusion, where a raw material, in the form of nuggets or kernels, is fed into a screwing column, which transforms the raw material into semi-fluid by a combined action of pressure and temperature, and then the material is passed through a die.
-The die gives a predefined shape to the raw material.
-The difference emerges after that, plastic extrusion has its own post-processing steps and rubber extrusion has its own.
-When it comes to rubber extrusion, the physical properties that a finished rubber product will have are determined at the curing step.
+The rubber extrusion process is similar to plastic extrusion, where raw material, in the form of nuggets or kernels, is fed into a screwing column.
+This column transforms the raw material into a semi-fluid state through the combined action of pressure and temperature.
+The material is then passed through a die, which gives it a predefined shape.
+The key difference between plastic and rubber extrusion lies in the post-processing steps.
+Plastic extrusion has its own set of post-processing procedures, while rubber extrusion relies on curing to determine the final physical properties of the product.

 Injection Molding

 A common alternative to rubber extrusion is rubber injection molding.
-Manufacturers often mold rubber this way when working with thermosetting polymers, elastomers, or highly complex designs.
-This rubber molding process involves heating a material until warm or molten, and then injecting it into a mold cavity, where it shapes, cools, and hardens.
+This method is often used when working with thermosetting polymers, elastomers, or highly complex designs.
+The process involves heating the rubber material until it becomes warm or molten, then injecting it into a mold cavity, where it takes shape, cools, and hardens.

 Feed Extruder